loreb/zkc-fixes/README.md

 This will return all the notes that have the word "foobar".

-There are two types of searches text matching and tag matching.
+There are two types of searches: text matching and tag matching.
 The default is text as seen above.
 Which is equivalent to:

     zkc search text foobar